Views:

 If your PPC expires while you're in hospital, you must claim within 3 months of the PPC expiry date.

-If you now have a valid maternity or medical exemption certificate, we'll issue any refund automatically.
+If you have a valid maternity or medical exemption certificate that started on or after 23 June 2025, we'll issue any refund automatically.
 If you've not received a refund, contact our helpdesk.

 Refunds can only be claimed if you became entitled either: